Mash and Mallow

 The first thing to think about is how the glass feels in your hand.
 Do you prefer something with a bit of weight to it, or a lighter, more delicate glass?
 A solid, heavy-bottomed tumbler can feel satisfying and sturdy, making it a great choice for everyday use.
 The size and capacity also play a big role.
 If you’re a fan of large ice spheres or cubes, you’ll need a glass with a wide enough mouth to accommodate them.
 If you prefer to sip your whiskey neat, a smaller glass might feel more appropriate.
 The goal is to find a style you love that also feels comfortable and natural to hold.

-Match the Shape to Your Whiskey
+Match the Glass Shape to Your Drink

 The shape of a glass isn’t just for looks; it can actually influence how you experience the whiskey’s aroma and flavor.
 Tapered glasses, like the Glencairn, have a wide bowl that narrows at the top.
 This design helps concentrate the aromas, directing them toward your nose as you sip, which is ideal for serious tasting.
 On the other hand, a classic Old Fashioned glass or tumbler has straight sides and a wide opening, making it perfect for adding ice or building creative cocktails.
 Think about how you’ll be using the glasses most often and choose a shape that supports that.